 Why Choose KentuckyOne Health and Transplant services at Jewish Hospital?

-At Jewish Hospital & St. Mary’s HealthCare, our mission is to save lives.
+At KentuckyOne Health, our mission is to save lives.
 All day, every day our medical teams research and utilize powerful tools and techniques to not just keep hearts beating, but also to help people live a better quality of life.
-As one of the leading providers of organ transplantation in the country, Jewish Hospital makes it its mission to improve lives, one life-saving transplant at a time.
-More experience in organ transplants.
-More lives saved every year.
+As one of the leading providers of organ transplantation in the country, Jewish Hospital's transplant care mission is to improve lives, one life-saving transplant at a time.

-The Transplant Center, a joint program with the University of Louisville School of Medicine, is nationally recognized for performing Kentucky’s first adult heart, pancreas, heart-lung and liver transplant.
+Jewish Hospital Transplant Care, a joint program with the University of Louisville School of Medicine, is nationally recognized for performing Kentucky’s first adult heart, pancreas, heart-lung and liver transplant.
 In addition, our transplant team was also responsible for the first minimally invasive kidney donation in Kentucky.

-It’s no wonder The Transplant Center has been named a Federally Designated Medicare Heart, Lung, Kidney, Liver and Pancreas Transplant Center (link to the main subpages for each organ), an elite group approved to perform all five solid organ transplants.
-The Center is also a member of numerous national transplant networks.
+Jewish Hospital is a Federally Designated Medicare Heart, Lung, Kidney, Liver and Pancreas Transplant Center, an elite group approved to perform all five solid organ transplants.
+The Transplant Center is also a member of numerous national transplant networks.

 Whether you’re looking for a program to deal with a specific disease, or awaiting a transplant, Jewish Hospital has a caring team designed to walk you through the process, every step of the way.
 Jewish also offers a Transplant Pharmacy to all past and current transplant recipients.
 For more information about the pharmacy, click here.

-For transplant referral information, contact the Transplant Center via email or call 1-800-866-7539 and follow the organ-specific telephone prompts.
+For transplant referral information, contact Jewish Hospital Transplant Care via email or call 1.800.866.7539 and follow the organ-specific telephone prompts.

 For transplant list information and waiting times, click here.